JackSzwergold/Writing/memories/The Crown Royal Bag of Jewelry.md

 A week or so passed, and I don’t know when she did it but she definitely sold the haul to the local jeweler.

 I didn’t go along with her at the time—I was too old—but I liked the jeweler and only have fond memories of him.
+He was a older Orthodox Jewish guy who seemed to be perpetually dressed in a white shirt, grey slacks, balding head, big beard and a Yarmulke.

 When I was younger, my mom would drag me along to the shop.
 Like most low-rent neighborhood jewelry shops, it had a small array of goods for sale, but was also a kina pawn shop for the neighborhood.

-No questions asked, bring your stuff in
+No questions asked, just bring your stuff in, he would take a look at it with the jeweler’s loupe he had hanging around his neck, negotiate a sale price and that was that.

+So with the jewelry sold, all that was left was a purple Crown Royal bag that she kept on her dresser.

+***

 ***